Work Study Opportunities

 The chart below reflects the estimated number of hours a student may work per week to fully utilize his/her employment eligibility during the academic year.
 These figures are based on a possible 30 weeks of work for the academic year (excluding breaks).

-Student Employment Week is April 10-14, 2023.
+Work Study Student Appreciation Week is April 13-17, 2026.

-Why We Celebrate
+Why We Celebrate:

 In addition, through the Federal Work Study Program, several local nonprofit agencies hire Helena College students to work in community service positions for their organizations.

-The Helena College Student Employee of the Year Award was established to recognize and help promote the outstanding contributions and achievements of Helena College students who effectively combine campus work with their academic commitments.
+The Helena College Work Study Student of the Year Award was established to recognize and help promote the outstanding contributions and achievements of Helena College students who effectively combine campus work with their academic commitments.
 We look to supervisors within the college to nominate student employees who they feel are especially worthy of recognition based on their performance.

-Nominee Criteria
+Nominee Criteria:

 To be eligible for consideration, the nominee must be:

-Past Student Employee of the Year Awards
+Past Work Study Student of the Year Awards!

-2018-2019 Student Employee of the Year
+2018-2019 Work Study Student of the Year:

 Lakota Lawson- Admissions & Records

-2017-2018 Student Employee of the Year
+2017-2018 Work Study Student of the Year:

 Stanley Munson- Financial Aid Office

-2015-2016 Student Employee of the Year
+2015-2016 Work Study Student of the Year:

 Gregory Matteucci- Machine Shop

-2014-2015 Student Employee of the Year
+2014-2015 Work Study Student of the Year:

 Lori Cooper- Student Support Center